 4. Customer Satisfaction Score (CSAT)

-Customer Satisfaction Score (CSAT) lets you know if your customers are happy with you or not.
-It measures customer satisfaction using a rating scale question that asks customers to rate their satisfaction level with a brand’s product or service.
+Customer Satisfaction Score lets you know if your customers are happy or not.
+It measures satisfaction using a rating scale question that asks survey takers to rate their satisfaction level with their product or service.
 The rating scale can be either 1-10, 1-7, or 1-5.
 CSAT is calculated by dividing your number of happy customers by the total number of customers.

 5. Customer Health Score (CHS)

 Customer health lets you know if your customers will stay with you or churn over time.
-Customer Health Score (CHS) does not rely on customer surveys, unlike other CSAT metrics, and is a set of customer behavior observations over a period.
-It is determined by aspects such as:
+This score, unlike other CSAT metrics, identifies behavior patterns over a period.
+It is determined by the aspects such as:

 - Product usage period

 - Product type (license level – free or paid)

 - Number of interactions with the support team